daniilvinn/daniilvinn.github.io/_posts/2025-06-11-path-tracing-introduction.md

 This is the **Monte Carlo form of the rendering equation**.

-At this point, the idea is simple: at every surface point we hit, we sample $N$ incoming directions, estimate how much light comes from those directions, weigh them appropriately, and add them up.
+At this point, the idea is simple: at every surface point we hit, we sample $$N$$ incoming directions, estimate how much light comes from those directions, weigh them appropriately, and add them up.
 If we do this for every pixel, we get an image.
 Sounds good in theory… but there’s a catch.

 ---
 ### Monte Carlo in Path Tracing

-Here’s the problem: the term $L_i(x, \omega_i)$ − the incoming radiance − isn’t something we know in advance.
+Here’s the problem: the term $$L_i(x, \omega_i)$$ − the incoming radiance − isn’t something we know in advance.
 In fact, **it’s defined by the same rendering equation** − just at a different surface point, in a different direction.

-This means that to evaluate $L_i$, we need to trace a new ray from point $x$ in direction $\omega_i$, find out where it hits, and repeat the process.
+This means that to evaluate $$L_i$$, we need to trace a new ray from point $$x$$ in direction $$\omega_i$$, find out where it hits, and repeat the process.
 That’s right: we’re solving the same equation again. **Recursively.**

 This is exactly what **path tracing** does.

 At a high level, path tracing works like this:

 1. We shoot a ray from the camera into the scene.
-2. It hits a surface at point $x$.
+2. It hits a surface at point $$x$$.
-3. We evaluate emitted light $L_e$ at that point.
+3. We evaluate emitted light $$L_e$$ at that point.
-4. Then, we pick a random direction $\omega_i$, trace a new ray into the scene, and compute $L_i$ recursively.
+4. Then, we pick a random direction $$\omega_i$$, trace a new ray into the scene, and compute $$L_i$$ recursively.
 5. We multiply that result by the BRDF and geometry term, divide by the PDF, and return the weighted contribution.
 6. We repeat this process for multiple paths, and average their contributions to compute the final color.